ekutner/home-connect-hass/README.md

 * **Home Assistant display "Error" popup after installing the integration and completing the login flow to Home Connect**
   When this issue occurs the log file will show a "Bad Request" "400" error.
-  Make sure the email address you used when registereting your Home Connect account has ONLY lowercase letters.
+  Make sure the email address you used when registering your Home Connect account has ONLY lowercase letters.

 </br>

 # Dealing with API rate limits
-If you have more than 5 appliances you may occasionaly hit the Home Connect API rate limit which only allows up to 1000 daily API calls, regardless of how many appliances you own.
+If you have more than 5 appliances you may occasionally hit the Home Connect API rate limit which only allows up to 1000 daily API calls, regardless of how many appliances you own.
 This limit ends up hurting their best customers and it doesn't make any sense, it should be adjusted based on the number of appliances in the account.
-If you hit that limit then I strongly enourage you to reach out to Home Connect and protest.
+If you hit that limit then I strongly encourage you to reach out to Home Connect and protest.
 Until hey listen there is an annoying workaround:
 1. Create a second developer app in the Home COnnect developers portal with exactly the same settings you used for the first one.
 2. In Home Assistant go to Settings -> Devices & services then click the three dot menu at the top right and select "Application credentials" and then click the "Add Application Credential" button at the button right corner.
 3. In the popup dialog select "Home Connect Alt" as the integration, give your credentials some useful name, like "Home Connect 2" and then copy and paste the client ID and client secret for the second app you created in step 1.